maybeec/katacoda-scenarios-1/devon4j-kafka/step2.md

 This folder contains a zipped java project.
 Unzip the project.
 `unzip KafkaSampleApplication.zip`{{execute}}

-This java project contains an employee class with some attributes.
-This class is used to generate the frontend files later in this tutorial.
+This java project contains a simple application which can create and delete employees.
+You can find the source code in the github repository https://github.com/devonfw-sample/devon4j-kafka-employeeapp.

-The following dependencies have to be added to the pom.xml of the core module.
+To use devon4j-kafka you have to add required starter dependencies to the pom.xml file of the core module.

 `groupId: com.devonfw.java.starters`
 `artifactId: devon4j-starter-kafka-receiver`

-`groupId: org.awaitility`
-`artifactId: awaitility`
+The starter-kafka-receiver dependency includes the starter-kafka-sender dependency which is required for producing messages.

-The project already contains these dependencies.
+The project already contains the dependencies.
 `devonfw/workspaces/main/devon4j-kafka/core/pom.xml`{{open}}

 #Build the project